 The vertical space found between page content sections is usually much larger than the spacing found inside a component.
 This is why we take two different approaches to spacing.

 We use classes to add different amounts of vertical space to the top and bottom of sections.
-We follow the same method originally introduced by Client-First.
-First we need to set a padding or margin direction followed by the spacing amount.
-For example .padding-vertical .padding-xhuge.
+First we need to declare the padding direction followed by the spacing amount.

-Sometimes when creating compact and small components it's best to apply spacing directly to that custom component class.
+When creating compact, small components apply spacing directly to that custom component class.
 This enables a high-level of control at different breakpoints and avoids class stacking.

 Containers allow us to control the horizontal width of content.
 They also allow us to ensure there is always a consistent amount of horizontal padding on each side of the page.